 And that’s it!
 Of course, you can upgrade your custom Shop Page with many other Toolset features.
 For example, you might add a custom product search, display items using a different layout instead of a grid, or apply the same archive to other product categories and archives.

-How to Choose a Custom Layout for the WooCommerce Shop Page
+Choose a custom layout for the WooCommerce Shop page

 By default, products on your Shop page are displayed in a grid.
-You can easily use other layouts like collage and masonry.
+You can easily use other layouts like collage, masonry, list, or table (great for comparisons).

 Use the following steps to change the layout for the WooCommerce Shop Page: